mullvad/mullvadvpn-app/android/translations-converter/README.md

-The tool creates the appropriate localized message files and directories under the [Android project resources](android-resources) (e.g. [values-sv/strings.xml](values-sv-example)) for each locale it can find in the [`gui/locales` directory][gui-locales].
-It will also update the [messages.pot] template file with the string messages from the Android app for which it did not find any translation, making it simpler to use the template for obtaining those translations.
+The tool creates the appropriate localized message files and directories under the [Android project resources](android-resources) (e.g. [values-sv/strings.xml](values-sv-example)) for each locale it can find in the [`desktop-electron-app/packages/mullvad-vpn/locales` directory][desktop-locales].
+It will also update the
+[messages.pot] template file with the string messages from the Android app for which it did not find any translation, making it simpler to use the template for obtaining those translations.

 [android-resources]: ../lib/resource/src/main/res/
-[gui-locales]: ../gui/locales/
+[desktop-locales]: ../desktop-electron-app/packages/mullvad-vpn/locales/
-[messages.pot]: ../gui/locales/messages.pot
+[messages.pot]: ../desktop-electron-app/packages/mullvad-vpn/locales/messages.pot
 [values-sv-example]: ../lib/resource/src/main/res/values-sv/strings.xml